-Illinois Dad Returns Home to Find Wife and Twin Daughters Dead in Apparent Murder-Suicide: Reports
+Illinois Dad Returns Home to Find Wife and Twin Daughters Dead in Apparent Murder-Suicide: 'It's Just Horrible'

 According to the Will County Coroner’s Office in Illinois, Henning died of a single gunshot wound to the head while her daughters suffered multiple gunshots to the head.

-Neighbors told local media the girls’ father came home to find his family dead and called 911, local TV station WLS reports.
+Shortly after 3 p.m. that day, police responded to a 911 call after the girls’ father came home to find his family dead, a Joliet police official tells PEOPLE.
+Authorities say there is no clear motive as to why Henning would take her and her daughters’ lives.

+“We really don’t know why someone would kill their two lovely children like that and turn the gun on themselves,” says Joliet Deputy Police Chief Al Roechner.
+“It’s really hard, because you wish you could have stopped it from happening.”

-“There were no previous indicators that there was cause for concern from our end,” Joliet Police Chief Brian Benton said, according to WLS.
+“There were no previous indicators that there was cause for concern from our end,” Joliet Police Chief Brian Benton said, according to local TV station WLS reports.
 “I’m not sure what prompted this.
 But again, it’s a terrible tragedy and we are very sensitive to the concerns of the family.”

 Speaking to the Daily Southtown, the girls’ paternal grandfather, Dennis Henning, described Celisa as “disturbed.”
+However, Roechner says there are no records of her having mental health issues.

-David said the children spent Monday with her at their home and that their father, who had trouble reaching his wife throughout the day, found their bodies about 3:30 p.m.
-(The girls’ father could not be reached for comment on Wednesday.)
+Dennis said the children spent Monday with her at their home and that their father, who had trouble reaching his wife throughout the day, found their bodies about 3:30 p.m.
+The girls’ father could not be reached for comment on Wednesday.
+Dennis said he is “grieving.”

-Days before their deaths, a neighbor recalled seeing the twins, who had just started kindergarten, according to local station WBBM.
+Days before their deaths, a neighbor recalled seeing the twins, who had started kindergarten the week before, police said.

-“I happened to come across an art pack of pencils that had strawberries on them, and I wrote them [the girls] a little note to wish them a happy school year and hopefully they would become great artists and love drawing and the pencils would make them smile and come see me,” Adele Bryant told the outlet.
+“I happened to come across an art pack of pencils that had strawberries on them, and I wrote them [the girls] a little note to wish them a happy school year and hopefully they would become great artists and love drawing and the pencils would make them smile and come see me,” Adele Bryant told local station WBBM.

 Bryant told WLS that the Henning twins loved dogs and “were very excited about school, always helping mom, very close to her mom.”